zhouhao/hexo-Web-Source/source/_posts/SaltyNote-Implementation-Chrome-Extension.md

 SaltyNote Chrome Extension.

 <!-- more -->

+> Note: Since Chrome Extension is a special Web Application running in Chrome, in this article, I will focus more on the
+> differences between Chrome Extension and standard Web Application.

 Reference: https://saltynote.github.io/saltynote-chrome-extension/

-Unlike normal website, Chrome Extension can have 2 different runtime environments: **background script** and **content script**.
+Unlike standard website, Chrome Extension can have 2 different runtime environments: **background script** and **content script**.

 * **background.js**: The background script is a persistent script that runs in the background of Chrome Extension.
 It is